etijskens/wetppr/docs/chapter-3.md

-# Chapter 3 - When to parallelize, and what to do first ...
+# Chapter 3 - Optimise first, then parallelize

+## When to parallelize, and what to do first...

 When your program takes too long, the memory of your machine is too small for your problem or the accuracy you need cannot be met, you're hitting the wall.
 Parallelization seems necessary, and you feel in need of a supercomputer.
 However, supercomputers are expensive machines and resources are limited.
 It should come to no surprise that it is expected that programs are allowed to run on supercomputers only if they make efficient use of their resources.
 Often, serial programs provide possibilities to improve the performance.
-These come in two categories: **common sense optimisations** (often completely overlooked by researchers) which rely on a good understanding of the mathematical formulation of the problem and the algorithm, and **code optimisations** which rely on understanding processor architecture and compilers.
+These come in two categories: common sense optimisations (often completely overlooked by researchers) which rely on a good understanding of the mathematical formulation of the problem and the algorithm, and code optimisations which rely on understanding processor architecture and compilers.
 Lets first look at common sense optimisations.

 ## Common sense optimisations

-Common sense optimizations come from a good understanding of the mathematical formulation of the problem and seeing opportunities to reduce the amount of work.
+**Common sense optimizations** come from a good understanding of the mathematical formulation of the problem and seeing opportunities to reduce the amount of work.
 We give three examples.

 ### 1. Magnetization of bulk ferromagnets